 Clinical Ink facilitates the collection of Personal Data and Clinical Study Data as specified by our customer.
 Customers must also receive the appropriate regulatory and oversight approvals (e.g. FDA, EMA, Institutional Review Boards, etc.) necessary to conduct the clinical trial.
 Clinical Ink does not own or have any rights to any Clinical Study Data and makes no decisions based on such data.

 Additionally, Clinical Ink takes reasonable steps to ensure that personal data is reliable for its intended use, accurate, complete and current.
-Clinical Ink adheres to these principles as long as such information is retained.
+Clinical Ink adheres to these principles if such information is retained.

-Upon request, Clinical Ink will facilitate reasonable access to personal information, made by a clinical research participant, received by customers, in the course of fulfilling contractual obligations to collect and store Clinical Study Data.
-Clinical Ink does not work directly with clinical trial subjects or investigative sites to correct/modify Clinical Study Data.
+Upon request, Clinical Ink will facilitate reasonable access to personal information, made by a clinical research participant, received by customers, or while fulfilling contractual obligations to collect and store Clinical Study Data.
 With respect to Personal Data maintained solely on behalf of Clinical Ink, upon request, will provide reasonable means to ensure such data is accurate.
-In particular, Clinical Ink employees have a responsibility to ensure that all Personal Data is updated regularly as changes occur.
+Clinical Ink employees have a responsibility to ensure that all Personal Data is updated regularly as changes occur.

 It must be noted that Clinical Ink may deny an access request where the burden or expense of providing access would be disproportionate to the risks to the individual’s privacy in the case in question, or where the rights of persons other than the individual would be violated.
 Such decisions would be documented in writing and retained for future access.